mahou-anisphia/mahou-anisphia/README.md

 When not coding:

-- 🏠 Self-hosting homelab (learning DevOps through pain)
+- 🏠 Self-hosting homelab
-- ⛏️ Running Minecraft server (understanding distributed systems via creepers)
+- ⛏️ Running Minecraft server
-- 📖 Reading technical books in English (building transferable knowledge)
+- 📖 Reading technical blogs on the cutting edge stacks

 ---